jlab-hep/localdb-docs/docs/manual-install.md

 ### YARR SW Compilation

 It requires to compile [YARR](https://gitlab.cern.ch/YARR/YARR) in working directory of your DAQ machine to scan ASICs.<br>
-If you have not clone the repository of YARR, see the [clone git repository for the pre installation](installation.md) to do it.
+If you do not have the repository of YARR, see the [clone git repository for the pre installation](installation.md).

 ```bash
 $ cd path/to/YARR